-Pretax impairment charges are reported in "Impairments" in the Consolidated Statements of Operations and summarized in the following table.
-We did not have any impairment charges in 2022 or 2021.
+Pretax impairment charges are reported in "Impairments" in the Consolidated Statements of Operations.
+We had pretax impairment charges of \$443.7 in the year ended December 31, 2023 as discussed below.
+There were no impairment charges in 2022 or 2021.